 Velocity based training is a form of autoregulation training that uses the speed of the exercise to program the optimal weight for each set, in real-time.

 “Speed” in the context of the above definition can be more narrowly defined as the average concentric velocity (i.e. avg. meters/second of positive rep over each set) of each set of any given exercise.

-This is in contrast to programming based on the amount of weight lifted (i.e. percentage of your one rep max) or how how heavy the weight feels (e.g. rating of perceived exertion scale).
+This is in contrast to programming based on the amount of weight lifted (i.e. percentage of your one rep max) or how heavy the weight feels (e.g. rating of perceived exertion scale).

 How do you know what your bar speed is?
 Good question.
-You can measure the speed (velocity) of your lifts with any of velocity based training devices.
+You can measure the speed (velocity) of your lifts with a velocity based training device.
 More on VBT devices later.